-It is a customary practice to see Arab people browse for fresh news of the ongoing Arab revolts, called the Arab Spring.
-They find civil unrest in Tunisia, riots and regime destabilization in Bahrain, tribal armed clashes in post-Gaddafi government in Libya, military conflicts with Islamic fundamentalists in Yemen, recurrent mass protests and disorderliness in post-Mubarak Egypt, regime’s massacres and bloodthirsty assaults on civilians in Syria and so on.
+It is a customary practice to see Arabs and non-Arabs browse for the latest news about Arab revolts, called the Arab Spring.
+They find civil unrest in Tunisia, riots and regime destabilization in Bahrain, tribal armed clashes in post-Gaddafi government in Libya, military conflicts with Islamic fundamentalists in Yemen, recurrent mass protests and disorderliness in post-Mubarak Egypt, and massacres and bloodthirsty assaults of Assad’s regime on civilians in Syria and so on.

-In effect, similar transitional processes are patterned either in low-pressure manner and/or in a revolutionary mode depending on the level of motivation and tolerance of the commonalty.
-Ruling politicians usually play, designedly or not, pivotal role in the change process, seeing that soft-liners and hard-liners alike, are always anxious to retain control and preserve their interests.
+In effect, similar transitional processes are patterned either in a low-pressure manner or in a revolutionary mode depending on the motivation and tolerance levels of the commonalty.
+Ruling politicians usually play, designedly or not, pivotal role in the change process, since soft-liners and hard-liners alike, are always anxious to retain control and preserve their interests.

-Freedom, justice and equality are the cornerstones in building any civilized society or nation.
-Actually, the belief that political policies should make people equal was massively adopted long since the French Revolution in 1789 and the American civil war in 1861.
-Beyond these dimensions, in 1948, the Universal Declaration of Human Rights, along with its Civil Rights subcategory, has guaranteed by international law three main groups of rights, namely:
+Freedom, justice, and equality are the cornerstones in building any civilized society or nation.
+Actually, the belief that political policies should make people equal was massively adopted long since the French Revolution, in 1789, and the American Civil War in 1861.
+Beyond these dimensions, in 1948, the Universal Declaration of Human Rights, along with its Civil Rights subcategory, has guaranteed by international law three main groups of rights; namely:

 a) Individual civil and political liberties (freedom from arbitrary arrest and torture; freedom of movement, association, expression; religious and philosophical liberty; the right to privacy; the right to vote; and the right to a fair trial).

-b) Social and economic rights and freedoms (rights to education, health care, work, fair conditions of employment, and to maintain a minimum standard of living).
+b) Social and economic rights and freedoms (rights to education, healthcare, work, fair conditions of employment, and to maintain a minimum standard of living).

-c) The collective rights (the rights of populace) designed to advance the position of minorities and to encourage self-determination and equality.
+c) The collective rights (the rights of the Populace) designed to advance the position of minorities and to encourage self-determination and equality.